-In a recent post, I explained how liberating writing is for me.
-It is an important practice in letting go: shutting down the inner critic and letting things flow.
+Wriring is an important practice in letting go: shutting down the inner critic and letting things flow.
+Letting one just write.

 A tool that I’ve described in this post is Ilys.
 I love Ilys.
 It is a smart way to not read one’s stuff before it’s ready to be edited.
 I feel that this is what is slowing me down the most when I’m writing.
 As a result, Ilys is a great tool for a first drafts.